 This Year at the Auto Show

-Ride and Drive Programs: Onsite Ride and Drive Programs including Lincoln, Ford and Nissan.
+Ford & Lincoln Ride and Drive Programs: Onsite Ride and Drive Programs including Lincoln and Ford.
+Saturday from 10am-6pm and Sunday 10am-5pm.

 Pocono Speedway: Pocono Speedway will have a display, a “Pit Crew Challenge,” ticket giveaways, and the opportunity to purchase tickets and season passes.